Pincer-org/Pincer/docs/CODE_OF_CONDUCT.md

 # Code of Conduct

-Everyone interacting in the Pincer package is expected to follow the [PSF Code of Conduct](https://www.python.org/psf/conduct).
+Everyone that interacts with the Pincer package is expected to follow the [PSF Code of Conduct](https://www.python.org/psf/conduct).

 In general, this means that everyone is expected to be **open**,